 You can reach me at: tel.+358 (0)45 678 48 46

-Significant sojourns abroad in chronological order - Västerås, Sweden - Columbus, Ohio, USA - Vienna, Austria - Saint Petersburg, Russia - San Rafael, California, USA - London, United Kingdom - Stockholm, Sweden - Alanya and Antalya, Turkey - Tiberias, Israel Altogether, I have lived a total of more than ten years abroad, a fact that has been highly significant for the formation of my personality and art.
+Significant sojourns abroad in chronological order - Västerås, Sweden - Columbus, Ohio, USA - Vienna, Austria - Saint Petersburg, Russia - San Rafael, California, USA - London, United Kingdom - Stockholm, Sweden - Alanya and Antalya, Turkey - Tiberias, Israel - Rome, Italy Altogether, I have lived a total of more than ten years abroad, a fact that has been highly significant for the formation of my personality and art.

 One of my favorite words: SERENDIPITY -